2134-NOC

 Job Titles

-Engineer, industrial waste treatment
+Industrial waste treatment engineer

 Education, Training and Skills

-• Bachelor's degree in chemical engineering or in a related engineering discipline is required.
+• Bachelor's degree in chemical engineering or in a related engineering discipline is required

-• Master's degree or doctorate in a related engineering discipline may be required.
+• Master's degree or doctorate in a related engineering discipline may be required

-• Licensing by a provincial or territorial association of professional engineers is required to approve engineering drawings and reports and to practise as a Professional Engineer (P.Eng.).
+• Licensing by a provincial or territorial association of professional engineers is required to approve engineering drawings and reports and to practise as a Professional Engineer (P.Eng.)

-• Engineers are eligible for registration following graduation from an accredited educational program, and after three or four years of supervised work experience in engineering and passing a professional practice examination.
+• Engineers are eligible for registration following graduation from an accredited educational program, and after three or four years of supervised work experience in engineering and passing a professional practice examination

 Education programs in B.C.